smaremanda/add-in-docs/how-to/dictionary-task-pane-add-ins.md

 This element specifies the beginning of the citation text that will be displayed on a line below the content that is returned from the web service (for example, "Results by: " or "Powered by: ").

 For this element, you can specify values for additional locales by using the  **Override** element.
 For example, if a user is running the Spanish SKU of Office, but using an English dictionary, this allows the citation line to read "Resultados por: Bing" rather than "Results by: Bing".
-For more information about how to specify values for additional locales, see the section "Providing settings for different locales" in[Office Add-ins XML manifest](../overview/add-in-manifests.md).
+For more information about how to specify values for additional locales, see the section "Providing settings for different locales" in [Office Add-ins XML manifest](../overview/add-in-manifests.md).

  **Example**